-21 The Receiver did not include individuals who received smaller amounts of false profits in the Clawback Action, but importantly, he has not abandoned his claims against those individuals.
+16 The Receiver did not include individuals who received smaller amounts of false profits in the Clawback Action, but importantly, he has not abandoned his claims against those individuals.
 He will pursue them in a cost-efficient manner and will explore alternative methods of recovery.
 As such, the Receiver continues to encourage people who received demand letters but were not named in the Clawback Action to reach resolutions with the Receiver.

-Since filing the Clawback Action, the Receiver has reached settlements with many defendants.
-For example, on July 13, 2020, the Receiver moved the Court to approve 10 settlements with 15 defendants in the total amount of \$99,414.39.
+to approve 10 settlements with 15 defendants in the total amount of \$99,414.39.
 See Doc.
 280. The Court granted the Receiver's motion on July 14, 2020.
 Doc.
 281. On August 28, 2020, the Receiver moved the Court to approve an additional 5 settlements with 8 defendants in the total amount of \$109,148.48.
 See Doc.
 312. The Court granted the Receiver's motion on August 31, 2020.
 Doc.
-314. The Receiver has dismissed these defendants from the Clawback Action.
+314. Finally, on January 14, 2021, the Receiver moved the Court to approve an additional 5 settlements with 6 defendants or potential defendants in the total amount of \$175,631.62.
+See Doc.
+350. The Court granted the Receiver's motion on January 21, 2021.
+Doc.
+357.

 Other defendants have defaulted, and certain pro se defendants are attempting to litigate the Receiver's claims.
 The chart below summarizes general categories of profiteers and/or defendants and associated figures:

 STATUS DEFENDANTS AMOUNTS

 Pre-Suit Settlements 10 \$246,497.09

-Post-Suit, Court-Approved Settlements/Dismissals 23 \$208,562.87
+Post-Suit Settlements 26 \$327,035.13

-Post-Suit Settlements Needing Court Approval 3 \$52,165.23
+Other Settlements (Tolled Non-Parties) 3 \$139,806.23

-Defaults Entered During Hearing on Oct.
-28, 2020 41 \$1,943,785.00

-Clerk's Defaults Entered 8 \$527,926.70
+Default Judgments 48 \$2,335,711.70

-Filed Answer 8 \$968,329.16
+Filed Answer 11 \$1,066,880.59

-Served/Pending Response 5 \$134,850.40

-Pending Service 1 \$5,804.54

-Voluntary Dismissal, Bankruptcy, or Other 5 \$321,174.60
+Voluntary Dismissal, Bankruptcy, or Other 10 \$637,721.08

-Given the extensive opportunities afforded by the Receiver to settle claims, resolve documents discrepancies, or enter into tolling agreements, the Receiver will likely continue to seek the maximum possible recovery from all non-settling defendants.
+Given the extensive opportunities afforded by the Receiver to settle claims, resolve documents discrepancies, or enter into tolling agreements, the Receiver will likely continue to seek the maximum recovery from non-settling defendants.